d2s/Documentation/_posts/2018-04-10-Changelog.md

 - delete code for execution of scheduled tasks, the [menu app](/Menuapp) executes scheduled tasks, add and delete schedules in RsyncOSX
 - some enhancements in `restore` and restore defaults to temporary restore catalog if set in user config
 - some enhancements in cleaning (deleting) snapshots and log records, see [next version](/nextversion)
+- a couple of bugfixes in quick and batch tasks

 If both RsyncOSX and RsyncOSXsched (the menu app) is running, RsyncOSX is sending a reload message to the menu app every time there is a change to either a configuration or a schedule.
 The menu app keeps track of scheduled task in all profiles.